soundpress/RulesOfNYC/docs/c01/index.rst

    (3) Opening Protective Assemblies shall be inspected at the place of manufacture on a regular and frequent basis by a recognized testing laboratory approved by the Board of Standards and Appeals or the Department of Buildings as having proper facilities; or it may be inspected under the direction of a Licensed Professional Engineer (P.E.) or Registered Architect (R.A.), in accordance with the provisions of § 27-329 of the Administrative (Building) Code.

-   (4) The authorized inspector (authorization as detailed in § 17-01(c)(3)) shall inspect the assembly in sufficient detail during production to assure that the completed units comply in all respects with the Approved or Accepted specifications on file at the Board of Standards and Appeals or at the MEA Division of the Department of Buildings, and thereby authorize a label indicating such compliance.
+   (4) The authorized inspector (authorization as detailed in 2 RCNY § 17-01(c)(3)) shall inspect the assembly in sufficient detail during production to assure that the completed units comply in all respects with the Approved or Accepted specifications on file at the Board of Standards and Appeals or at the MEA Division of the Department of Buildings, and thereby authorize a label indicating such compliance.

 (d) Labeling requirements.

    (1) Every Approved or Accepted Opening Protective Assembly, prior to its installation in a building under the provisions of the Administrative (Building) Code, shall have affixed to it an identification label displaying either the Board of Standards and Appeals Calendar Number, as Approved, or the MEA Number, as Accepted.

-   (2) The inspection label affixed to the Opening Protective Assembly as required by § 17-01(c)(4) must be made of metal and include the name and address of the manufacturer, a trade name or descriptive name, a serial number, a model number, if any, the fire resistive rating, and the name of the inspection agency or laboratory, or Licensed Professional Engineer or Registered Architect, who performed the inspection.
+   (2) The inspection label affixed to the Opening Protective Assembly as required by 2 RCNY § 17-01(c)(4) must be made of metal and include the name and address of the manufacturer, a trade name or descriptive name, a serial number, a model number, if any, the fire resistive rating, and the name of the inspection agency or laboratory, or Licensed Professional Engineer or Registered Architect, who performed the inspection.

    (3) The information required on both the identification label and the inspection label shall be impressed on the metal plates and shall be readily visible and legible at all times.
 The plates shall be securely attached, by mechanical means, to the Opening Protective Assembly.

-   (4) The two labels required by § 17-01(d)(1) and (2) may be combined into one label provided that all information required for both labels is included in a legible manner.
+   (4) The two labels required by 2 RCNY § 17-01(d)(1) and (2) may be combined into one label provided that all information required for both labels is included in a legible manner.

 (e) Construction and installation.